Rescuers begin effort to bring out last group from Thai cave

 Mission chief Narongsak Osatanakorn said he expected the team of 18 divers to be faster in their rescue efforts, as they grow more skilled and confident in an effort they earlier warned was fraught with risk.

-“I do expect all of them will come out today,” said Narongsak, as the press center erupted in cheers.
+“I do expect all of them will come out today,” Narongsak said, as the press center erupted in cheers.
 Monday evening, he described the divers as “more confident” and able to work faster.

 The boys and the coach were found more than a week after they became stuck on a small, muddy patch deep in the cave’s network of chambers.
 The world has been rooting for them since, especially after warnings from experts about how much could go wrong in the process of bringing out the young boys, who cannot swim and were weakened by their long ordeal.